jrezai/lvnauth/README.md

 ### Description

 LVNAuth is a desktop application that lets you create and play visual novels.
-Currently, it is only available for Linux.
+It is available for Linux and Windows.

 ### Main features: